SaiHarsha9992/Leo-Ai-Assistant-2.0/README.md

 </p>

 <p align="center">
-Leo is an immersive 3D AI assistant featuring real-time voice interaction, realistic lip sync, and animated avatars powered by WebGL and AI tools.
-Built with modern tech like React, Three.js, and ElevenLabs, Leo offers futuristic user experiences right in your browser.
+Leo is an immersive 3D AI assistant featuring real-time voice interaction, Built with modern tech like React, Three.js, and ElevenLabs, Leo offers futuristic user experiences right in your browser.
 </p>

 ---